-^{193.
-18} U.S.C. § 2520(f).
-See also 18 U.S.C. § 2712(c).
+185. 18 U.S.C. § 2517(6)-(8).

-- Contempt.
-A violation of certain procedures governing law enforcement interception pursuant to court authorization is punishable as contempt.
-195 - Confiscation of Devices.
+• Civil Action Against United States.
+Any person who is aggrieved by a willful violation of the Wiretap Act by the United States may bring a civil action against the United States for money damages. • Administrative Discipline.
+An officer of the United States who willfully or intentionally violates the chapter may be subject to administrative discipline. • Criminal Penalty.
+A person who violates the general prohibitions in the Wiretap Act may be punished by a fine, imprisoned for not more than five years, or both. • Contempt.
+A violation of certain procedures governing law enforcement interception pursuant to court authorization is punishable as contempt. • Confiscation of Devices .
 Devices that are used, sent, carried, manufactured, assembled, possessed, sold or advertised in violation of the relevant provisions of the Wiretap Act can be seized and forfeited to the United States.
-196

-A person has a complete defense to civil and criminal liability under the Wiretap Act if the person acted in good faith reliance on a court order or warrant, an emergency request, or a good faith determination that the law permitted the conduct that is alleged to be a violation of the act.197

-Access to Stored Communications

-The Stored Communications Act, an important component of ECPA, governs the disclosure of stored electronic communications, including both content and metadata.
+A person has a complete defense to civil and criminal liability under the Wiretap A person has a complete defense to civil and criminal liability under the Wiretap Act if the person acted in good faith reliance on a court order or warrant, an 1 0 conduct that is alleged to be a violation of the act.
+Access to Stored Communications The Stored Communications Act, an important component of ECPA, governs metadata.
 Access to and disclosure of such information is generally prohibited, unless it falls within a statutory exception.
 There are a series of exceptions for government access pursuant to lawful process (with the type of process required varying with the type of information sought).
 The major elements of the statute are described below.

-Prohibitions and Exceptions

-It is generally unlawful to do any of the following:
+- 28 Prohibitions and Exceptions - 29 It is generally unlawful to do any of the following: